 6.2 - Case Management Meeting.
-Regardless of the pendency of any undecided motions, Plaintiff's counsel shall coordinate a meeting of Lead Trial Counsel shall meet no less than 3020 days in advance of the Case Management Conference ("CMC") andto address the following subjects, along with other appropriate topics, including those set forth in Florida Rule of Civil Procedure Rules 1.200(a) and Florida Rule of Civil Procedure 1.201, some of which subjects and topics will be incorporated into a Case Florida Rules of Civil Procedure:
+Plaintiff's counsel shall coordinate a meeting of Lead Trial Counsel no less than 20 days in advance of the Case Management Conference ("CMC") to address the following subjects, along with other appropriate topics, including those set forth in Rules 1.200(a) and 1.201, Florida Rules of Civil Procedure:

 - a.
-Pleadings issues, service of process, venue, joinder of additional parties, theories of liability and damages, damages claimed and applicable defenses; - The identity and number of any motions to dismiss or other preliminary or prediscovery motions that have been or may be filed and the time period in which they shall be filed, briefed and argued; - A discovery plan and schedule including the length of the discovery period, the number of fact and expert depositions to be permitted and, as appropriate, the length and sequence of such depositions; - d.
+Pleadings issues, service of process, venue, joinder of additional parties, theories of liability and damages, damages claimed and applicable defenses; - b.
+The identity and number of any motions to dismiss or other preliminary or prediscovery motions that have been or may be filed and the time period in which they shall be filed, briefed and argued; - c.
+A discovery plan and schedule including the length of the discovery period, the number of fact and expert depositions to be permitted and, as appropriate, the length and sequence of such depositions; - d.
 The possibility of obtaining admissions of fact and voluntary exchange of documents and electronically stored information ("ESI"), stipulations regarding authenticity of documents, ESI and the need for advance rulings from the Court on admissibility of evidence;